 - A band feeling to the front of the head

 - Often in combination with other forms of headaches

 The treatment of headaches

-The treatment of the headache symptoms will be adapted to what form it is.
+Treatment of headache symptoms will be tailored to what form it is.
 The approach is often different and requires a different perspective.

-Tension headaches: With tension headaches, the focus is on relaxing, the therapy often consists of relaxation massage and moderate intensity exercise this for example by walking and quiet exercise, often these headaches then go away.
+Tension headaches: with tension headaches, there is a focus to relax, the therapy often consists of relaxation massage and moderate-intensity exercise this includes walking and gentle exercise, often these headaches then go away.

-Cervicogenic headache: Because this headache form originates in the neck, this treatment consists of mobilization of the neck, massage of the neck and light training of the small neck muscles.
-Giving posture advice is also part of this therapy.
+Cervicogenic headache: Because this headache form originates in the neck, this treatment consists of mobilizing the neck, massage of the neck and light training of the small neck muscles.
+Postural advice is also part of this therapy.

-For the other types of headaches, it may be possible to seek collaboration with the hospital or family physician.
+For the other types of headaches, collaboration with the hospital or family physician may be possible.